jakebellacera/scenery.js/README.md

 ### Constructor methods

-#### new Scenery(name[, settings])
+#### new Scenery(id[, settings])

-Initializes a new Scenery by searching the DOM for an element with a `data-scenery` attribute equal to `name`.
+Initializes a new Scenery by searching the DOM for an element with an id of `id`.
+If an element is passed in the `id` argument, then the element will be used instead.
 If an object is passed as the second argument, then settings can be set.
 Please refer to the [settings instance attribute](#settings) for the list of settings that can be set.

-If scenery.js could not find your Scenery element, then this method will return `null`.
+If Scenery could not find your element, then this method will return `null`.

 **The Scenery element will emit a `scenery:initialized` event once the Scenery object finishes initializing.**